TonyGermaneri/canvas-datagrid/README.md

 Properties
 ==========
-The difference between attributes and properties is that attributes are always getter/setters that can be passed during instantiation and that call `draw` and describe behaviors while properties are references to internal objects and function maps like `filters`.
-You can change the sub-properties of the various properties, but the base property is immutable.
+The difference between attributes and properties is that attributes are always getter/setters attached to the `attributes` property.
+Attributes are the values that can be passed during instantiation.
+Setting an attribute will call `draw`.

+Properties are references to internal objects and function maps like `filters`.
+You can change the sub-properties of the various properties, but the base properties, with a few exceptions are immutable.

 changes
 -------